nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 11. Should be kept open source.
 12. Should be a free software.
 13. Source code should be well-documented.
-14. Application should be easy to set up (i.e. no installer required, no assisted required other than a user guide).
+14. Application should be easy to set up (i.e. no installer required, no assistance required other than a user guide).

 ## Appendix D : Glossary